Relic: Relics and pilgrimage

 Rome became a major destination for Christian pilgrims as it was easier to access for European pilgrims than the Holy Land.
 Constantine the Great erected great basilicas over the tombs of Saints Peter and Paul.
 A distinction of these sites was the presence of holy relics.
 Over the course of the Middle Ages, other religious structures acquired relics and became destinations for pilgrimage.
 In the eleventh and twelfth centuries, substantial numbers of pilgrims flocked to Santiago de Compostela in Spain, in which the supposed relics of the apostle James, son of Zebedee, discovered c.
 830, are housed.
 Santiago de Compostela remains a significant pilgrimage site, with around 200,000 pilgrims, both secular and Christian, completing the numerous pilgrimage routes to the cathedral in 2012 alone.

 By venerating relics through visitation, gifts, and providing services, medieval Christians believed that they would acquire the protection and intercession of the sanctified dead.
 Relics of local saints drew visitors to sites like Saint Frideswide's in Oxford, and San Nicola Peregrino in Trani.
 Instead of having to travel to be near to a venerated saint, relics of the saint could be venerated locally.
-Relics are often kept on a circular decorated theca, made of gold, silver, or other metal.

 Believers would make pilgrimages to places believed to have been sanctified by the physical presence of Christ or prominent saints, such as the site of the Holy Sepulchre in Jerusalem.